 This brief piece will be repetitive.
 It’s abundantly clear to me that God forgave sins from the days of Adam and Eve down to the arrival of Jesus.
 Forgiveness was always by God’s holy grace and could never be “earned”.
 God never asked anyone to “earn” it!
+Not even Jesus (John 6:57)!
+He was gifted with life and lived it out in sinless obedience!
 The NT never doubts that and neither should we.
 David exults in the truth that there were people whose sins were not credited against them (Psalm 32:1,2 and Romans 4:6-8).
 But that truth is not what the NT is dealing with!

 Abraham’s faith in God was as true and as real as Paul’s faith in God.
 The faith of believers in ancient times (Hebrews 11) was truly faith in God.
 The NT never doubts that and neither should we.
 True believers are true believers no matter in what age they live.
 But that truth is not what the NT is dealing with!